燃氣燃燒

 Alfa Laval Gas Combustion Unit

-The Alfa Laval Gas Combustion Unit (GCU) is a critical unit installed on LNG carriers.
-It ensures the effective and safe combustion of boil-off gas (BOG), providing the LNG carrier with further reliable operation.
+The Alfa Laval Gas Combustion Unit (GCU) is a critical unit.
+It ensures the effective and safe combustion of boil-off gas (BOG), which allows continuous and reliable operations on the LNG carrier.

 Innovating at the Alfa Laval Test & Training Centre

-At the Alfa Laval Test & Training Centre, the solutions and knowledge for working with methanol on board continue to develop.
-With its 2800 m2 of testing space, this unique R&D facility is providing deeper insights into methanol handling, methanol combustion and more.
-The efforts will ensure safety and efficiency on tomorrow’s more sustainable methanol-fuelled vessels.
+At the Alfa Laval Test & Training Centre, the solutions and knowledge for working with LNG on board continue to develop.
+The facility’s 2800 m2 of testing space include a dedicated LNG process line with a full-size GCU.
+This unique R&D resource is providing deeper insights into both gas handling and combustion – not only for LNG, but also for other alternative fuels.
+The efforts will ensure safety and efficiency on tomorrow's more sustainable shipping.